Italy's Seat shares jump with debt deal in sight

-MILAN Shares in Italy's Seat Pagine Gialle PGIT.MI leapt about 18 percent on Friday as support secured for a restructuring of its 2.7 billion euro ($3.6 billion) debt pile raised hopes the yellow pages firm will avoid bankruptcy protection.
+MILAN, March 2 Shares in Italy's Seat Pagine Gialle leapt about 18 percent on Friday as support secured for a restructuring of its 2.7 billion euro ($3.6 billion) debt pile raised hopes the yellow pages firm will avoid bankruptcy protection.

 Turin-based Seat said it had won support for its debt restructuring proposal from committees representing 30 percent of its senior bondholders and more than 50 percent of its junior bondholders.